How to Locate And Mark Utility Lines on a Piece of Property

 When Should You Locate & Mark Utility Lines?

 Make sure you do all this before you close escrow on land.
 So if you’re in escrow, you want to do this during the due diligence period, and you want to make sure this gets done before you build your home and you bid out the project so you’re accurate on what your site costs are going to be as far as getting your utilities in.

 Do You Want to Buy Land or Build a Custom Home?

 If you’d like more information on the cost to build a custom home, or you’d like to see some of our popular custom home floor plans, or even would like information on how to buy land, we have an awesome How to Buy Land guide that has a ton of information in it.
+Want to learn more about residential real estate?
+Watch educational videos on “The Real Property Show”.
+It’s your channel for residential real estate.
 Thank you again for your time today and have an excellent rest of your day.